holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 To upgrade your hApp written for Holochain 0.5, follow these steps:

 1. Update your `flake.nix` to use the 0.5 version of Holochain.
-This involves changing the version numbers of two packages.
-(Depending on the age of your project, you might also need to make extra changes to make it look like the one below.) {#update-nix-flake}
+This involves changing the version numbers of two packages. {#update-nix-flake}

+    !!! info Your `flake.nix` might look different Depending on the age of your project, **you might need to make extra changes** to make it look like the one below.
+If you're upgrading a project that was created for Holochain 0.3 or earlier, use the 'Copy' button on the diff below and replace the contents of your `flake.nix` with the copied text.
+    !!!

     ```diff
      {